abarichello/gamedev_channel_bot/README.md

 # Channel
 [CLICK HERE](http://t.me/gamedev_channel) to join the channel on telegram.
 The bot checks the websites for new posts every hour.

+# Bot
+This bot can be repurposed to parse any type of RSS feeds you want, just modify the `websites.txt` file and environment variables in `config.py`.

 # Contributing
 To include new RSS feeds to the channel open a pull request and edit the `bot/websites.txt` file located in the repository.
 At the Pull Request description include examples of great material that the site has produced and why it is a great gamedev resource.